yyshen/yyshen.github.io/_posts/2020-05-09-seL4_arm_virt.markdown

 (EL0) virtual machine manager (VMM) is responsible for creating and managing a VM with the provided systems calls.
-Therefore, the complicated code for handling VM exits, device emulation, injecting virtual interrupts, and other tedious tasks is all implemented in user-mode, without introducing significant new code to the trusted computing base (TCB).
+Therefore, the complicated code for handling VM exits, device emulation, injecting virtual interrupts, and other tedious tasks are all implemented in user-mode, without introducing significant new code to the trusted computing base (TCB).
 Therefore, a bug in the VMM may crash the VMM and the VM managed by the VMM, but not the microkernel or other applications.